Dartmouth Football Coach Buddy Teevens Faces Serious Condition Following Bike Crash

 Beloved Dartmouth College football coach Buddy Teevens has died at age 66 from injuries sustained in a tragic bicycle accident in March.

 Teevens passed away peacefully on Tuesday surrounded by family, according to a statement from his loved ones.
-He had his right leg amputated after being struck by a pickup truck while riding bikes with his wife Kirsten in Florida on March 16.
+Score Sports He had his right leg amputated after being struck by a pickup truck while riding bikes with his wife Kirsten in Florida on March 16.
 Teevens also suffered a spinal cord injury that he had been rehabilitating from in Boston.

 Teevens was a former star quarterback at Dartmouth and went on to become the winningest coach in the school’s history during his 23 seasons leading the Big Green football program over two stints.
 He led Dartmouth to five Ivy League championships and pioneered efforts to make football safer by reducing full-contact practices and utilizing robotic tackling dummies.